 - Authenticity: the wines are selected directly from the producers’ vineyards and posted through immediate channels to reach the customers;

-- Convenience: it is not to be worried any more that the cellar is going empty, the cellar will be refilled with various great wines every month posted right to your home; it is not to be worried any more for selecting a decent bottle at a great price, the most praised wines will be found out from the jungles by those experts for you;
+- Convenience: it is not to be worried anymore that the cellar is going empty, the cellar will be refilled with various great wines every month posted right to your home; it is not to be worried anymore about selecting a decent bottle at a great price, the most praised wines will be found out from the jungles by those experts for you;

-- Experience: every bottle posted every month is different to the others in terms of vintage, producer, terroir, etc. Customers therefore are able to enjoy the great works throughout the whole France at home.
+- Experience: every bottle posted every month is different from the others in terms of vintage, producer, terroir, etc. Customers, therefore, are able to enjoy the great works throughout the whole of France at home.

-5- What’s the uniqueness of Chinese wine market?
+5- What’s the uniqueness of the Chinese wine market?

 I do.
-We have the big platforms like yesmywine.com, JD.com and TMALL.com selling huge numbers of bottles everyday in this country.
-However, as mentioned before while most of the customers used to never really care that much about the enjoyment of the wines when they are purchasing them, they are getting more sophisticated nowadays and adore more the professional platforms where the industrial experts’ knowledge and experience is involved to take care of the selection as well as assist the purchase.
-A simple business-to-customer selling model will be out of time and replaced by the ways that are more educative, interactive and customer-experience oriented.
+We have big platforms like yesmywine.com, JD.com, and TMALL.com selling huge numbers of bottles every day in this country.
+However, as mentioned before while most of the customers used to never really care that much about the enjoyment of the wines when they are purchasing them, they are getting more sophisticated nowadays and adore more the professional platforms where the industrial experts’ knowledge and experience are involved to take care of the selection as well as assist the purchase.
+A simple business-to-customer selling model will be out of time and replaced byways that are more educative, interactive, and customer-experience oriented.

-9- Do you plan to do a lot of event in China, if yes, why will you do that?
+9- Do you plan to do a lot of events in China, if yes, why will you do that?

 It takes time to convince people to try a new concept right away without allowing them to understand and experience it.
-We are confident with our wines selected by Mr Nicolas, and also believe in the values the concept creates, what we need now is to bring it in public and have people to understand and experience.
-Off-line events are a great way to meet the wine lovers, interact and share our believes with them.
+We are confident with our wines selected by Mr. Nicolas, and also believe in the values the concept creates, what we need now is to bring it in public and have people to understand and experience.
+Off-line events are a great way to meet wine lovers, interact and share our beliefs with them.

-For example a event for Expat in Shanghai. contact information here.
+For example an event for Expat in Shanghai. contact information here.

 Thank you very much for these answers.

-If you have questions, feel be free to comment Jin will answer to you. 😉
+If you have questions, feel be free to comment Jin will answer you. 😉

 More information about the French Cellar